edgedb/edgedb-js/docs/select.rst

     order by len(.title)
   */

-  // order by number of cast members e.select(e.Movie, movie => ({
+  // order by number of actors
+  e.select(e.Movie, movie => ({
     order_by: e.count(movie.actors),
   }));